-The one and only LinkedIn Whisperer Brynne Tillman is back again with the LinkedIn Sherpa Bob Woods to teach you about finding who among your network knows your prospects on LinkedIn through five different yet highly effective methods.
+The one and only LinkedIn Whisperer, Brynne Tillman, is back again with the LinkedIn Sherpa, Bob Woods, to teach you five different yet highly effective methods to find who among your network knows your prospects on LinkedIn.

-Learn how to navigate through those methods in simple, straightforward steps so you can leverage those connections to get into that sought-after initial sales conversation with your prospects.
+Learn how to navigate each method in simple, straightforward steps and start leveraging your connections to get into that sought-after initial sales conversation with your prospects.

 Bob Woods 00:00

 Hey, Greetings, and welcome to Making Sales Social Live!
 I’m Bob Woods and with me today is the LinkedIn Whisperer, Brynne Tillman.
 What’s going on, Brynne?

 Brynne Tillman 00:10

 Hi, Bob, not much or a lot.
 So I’m not sure, but having a lot of fun.
 Noticed a couple of new changes in LinkedIn that are coming up — not what we’re talking about today, but you know, spending my time investigating for sure.